jhanxtreme/simple-mean-seed/README.md

 # simple-mean-seed
-A simple and minimal mean see application.
+A simple and minimal mean seed application.

 Command to execute:<br/>
 npm run start